2007 Micronesian presidential election: Candidates

-Manny Mori received an Bachelor of Arts degree in Business Management from the University of Guam and spent a year working for the Guam Citicorp Credit Union.
-Shortly after, he became the Assistant Manager for the Saipan Branch of Citicorp Credit Union and a few years later moved on to be the Assistant Administrator for the Trust Territory Social Security Administration.
-When Micronesia became a sovereign state in 1979, Mori became the first National Revenue Officer for the State of Chuuk.
-After two years of working for the Chuuk State Government, Mori was hired as the comptroller of the Micronesia Development Bank.
+Manny Mori received a Bachelor of Arts degree in business management from the University of Guam and spent a year working for the Guam Citicorp Credit Union.
+Shortly after, he became the assistant manager for the Saipan branch of Citicorp Credit Union and a few years later moved on to be the assistant administrator for the Trust Territory Social Security Administration.
+When Micronesia became a sovereign state in 1979, Mori became the first national revenue officer for the State of Chuuk.
+After two years of working for the Chuuk state government, Mori was hired as the comptroller of the Micronesia Development Bank.
 Three years after joining the bank, Mori was promoted President and Chief Executive Officer of the Development Bank.
 In 1997, Six years later, Mori moved to the Bank of the Federated States.
-Mori became involved in politics in 1999 when he became Chuuk's representative to the 11th FSM Congress where he held two positions; Vice Chairmanship on the committee of Judiciary and Governmental Operations (J&GO) and the committee on Health Education and Social Affairs (HESA).
-Three years later, Mori took on the Chairmanship of the committee on Ways and Means while still maintaining his membership on the committees mentioned above.
-In 2003, Mori took a break from politics and became the General Manager and Chief Executive Officer for the Chuuk Public Utilities Corporation.
-Under his management, the Corporation successfully executed progressive reform measures that include the restoration of 24-hour electricity to Weno, the capital island of Chuuk State.
+Mori became involved in politics in 1999 when he became Chuuk's representative to the 11th FSM Congress, where he held two positions: vice chairmanship on the committee of Judiciary and Governmental Operations (J&GO) and the committee on Health Education and Social Affairs (HESA).
+Three years later, Mori took on the chairmanship of the committee on Ways and Means while still maintaining his membership on the committees mentioned above.
+In 2003, Mori took a break from politics and became the general manager and chief executive officer for the Chuuk Public Utilities Corporation.
+Under his management, the corporation successfully executed progressive reform measures that include the restoration of 24-hour electricity to Weno, the capital island of Chuuk State.
 The next year, Mori re-entered the field of politics as Chuuk's four year representative to the Micronesian Congress.
-In that Congress, he served as the Vice Chairman of the Committee on External Affairs and held membership in a handful of other committees.
+In that Congress, he served as the vice chairman of the Committee on External Affairs and held membership in a handful of other committees.